 Sorana Cirstea vs. Claire Liu: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-On Monday, Sorana Cirstea (No. 26 in the world) meets Claire Liu (No. 83) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.
+Claire Liu (No. 83) will face Sorana Cirstea (No. 26) in the Round of 32 of the WTA Ningbo, China Women Singles 2023 on Tuesday, September 26.

+In the Round of 32, Cirstea is favored over Liu, with -400 odds compared to the underdog's +290.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!